hungrepo/cooperative-path-following/CPF-Medusa/README.md

 # Description

-This is CPF simulation developed for 3 Medusa vehicle at IST Lisbon.
+This is CPF simulation developed for the cooperation of 3 Medusa vehicles at IST Lisbon.

 # Installation (for the Simulation package)